Teenlife

 The FAFSA is the Free Application for Federal Student Aid and you should apply if you want any chance to receive federal and state student grants, work study, loans or merit-based aid.
 If you don’t complete the FAFSA, you can’t apply for student loans.
 Colleges also use these figures when determining financial aid eligibility for grants and scholarships.
 Plus, many states use your FAFSA data to determine your eligibility for their aid.

 The FAFSA is available on Oct.
-1 of every year and you should complete it as close to that date as possible in the fall of your senior year.
+1 of every year.
+You should complete it as close to that date as possible in the fall of your senior year (or as soon as your parents complete their taxes in January).
 Aid is dispersed on a first-come, first-served basis.
 The sooner you apply, the more likely you will receive a portion of the financial aid pie.

 Even if you think you won’t qualify for any aid, complete the application.
 There isn’t an income cutoff to qualify for financial aid.
 Your eligibility for financial aid is based on a number of factors and not just you or your parents’ income.